urbanlab/griotte/docs/en/installation.rst

 or
     make virtual.prod

-.. warning:: Running in a virtualenv may cause trouble unless you have installed
+.. warning:: It is highly recommended to install Griotte system-wide.
-             as root.
+            Running in a virtualenv may cause trouble unless you have installed as root.
 Since RPIO requires you to be root and virtualenv doesn't work when sudo'ing, you'll have to issue `make virtual....` as root.
             You still can work fine under virtualenv if you don't use `bin/gpio`.

 If you get an error using `make virtual.dev` or `make virtual.prod`, try regenerating virtualenv bootstrap scripts :